- BSX Insight

 Fiber is essential for digestive health.
 It helps to bulk up stool and prevent constipation.
 But fiber is important for your digestive health.
 It can cause cramping, and you will need to go to the bathroom immediately after a run.

 Different people are able to tolerate different levels of fiber in pre-exercise meals.
 A moderate-fiber meal may be able to keep you regular in your training before you race.

 If you know that oatmeal will empty your bowels and help you get up in the morning, you can do what you like.
 If you experience stomach cramps or diarrhea while training, it is worth looking at the pre-run meal to see if there are any ways to reduce fiber intake.
 High-fiber ingredients include:

 - Whole-grain pieces of bread, cereals

 Fat is a filling nutrient.
 Fat slows digestion and makes us feel fuller for longer periods of time.
 This is great for daily life but not before training.
-It is not a good idea to start running with a belly that is still feeling full and risk cramping.
-These breakfast options are low in fat and high fiber
+It is not a good idea to start running with a belly that is still feeling full and risks cramping.
+These breakfast options are low in fat and high in fiber.

 - Cereal mixed with milk and a banana